 Because there are fewer than 20 "clock hours" here at Counseling, Health and Wellness Services (CHWS), some graduate programs will ask that you combine this training with work at other training sites.
-Due to the quality and quantity of supervision received here as compared with most field placements, though, some Academic Directors of Training do consider their students who have been Prac Counselors at University of Puget Sound to have fulfilled the clinical requirements for their practicum course.
 We recommended that you have a conversation with your Academic Director of Training about the hours and training we can provide at CHWS to determine if you will need to seek out an additional practicum experience.

 Regardless of the accounting of your hours, you may find that this training opportunity makes you more marketable after graduate school.
 Working on a multi-disciplinary team, gaining familiarity with a new clinical setting, having a sophisticated vocabulary for discussing diagnosis, treatment and theoretical orientation, and making contact with local mental health providers are all very valuable in your professional identity development.

-Practicum Counselors agree to see 2 - 4 clients at Counseling, Health and Wellness Services each week.
+Practicum Counselors agree to see 2 - 4 clients each week.
 The number of clients depends upon trainee interest, supervisor assessment of readiness, and room scheduling.
 Some applicants express a desire to see as many clients as possible, to accumulate direct service hours.
-Our goal is to provide very attentive supervision on fewer cases rather than a brief consult on a large number of cases.
-This is quite unlike training in a community mental health agency, for example, where students are assigned a larger number of clients, some of them higher-risk cases than (we believe) is ideal for counselor development.
+Our goal is to provide very attentive supervision on fewer cases, rather than a brief consult on a large number of cases.
+This is unlike training in some agencies, where students are assigned a large number of clients.
 Many times a larger caseload does not allow for more focused, individualized supervision.
 Seeing five clients each week at CHWS may be possible in some instances, but we can't promise this, since client availability, space issues and/or counselor developmental readiness may preclude it.
 We can guarantee a terrific clientele and focused, personalized supervision, though!

-CHWS clients referred to Practicum Counselors will have already had an intake (first) interview with a CHWS Predoctoral Intern or Staff Psychologist, so a provisional diagnosis will been completed.
+CHWS clients referred to Practicum Counselors will have already completed an interview with a CHWS Doctoral Intern or Staff Psychologist, so a provisional diagnosis will been completed.
 Clients will then be referred specifically to a Practicum Counselor based upon this initial assessment, and intake notes will be completed.
 All clients referred to Practicum Counselors will have already consented to recording.
 The Prac Counselor office is equipped with a webcam that allows for both audio and video recordings of sessions.
 We anticipate this enabling you to make high-quality recordings of your sessions to review.

 Prac Counselors are responsible for providing the supervisor their available times for seeing clients, and for keeping those times open for client assignment until full.
 Supervisors and Prac Counselors together are responsible for reserving the room where these therapy sessions take place.

-The Psychology Staff person who completed the intake will contact the Prac Counselor when a referral has been made.
+The Prac Counselor will be notified after a referral has been made.
 Intake notes will be provided to Practicum Counselors as quickly as possible, so that they may read the client's file in advance, and seek supervision or additional reading in preparation for seeing the client, if desired.

 To provide crisis backup, there's always a Psychology Staff person present when Practicum Counselors see clients.
-For this reason, there are few opportunities to schedule appointments outside business hours.
-Occasionally, a staff person is predictably here after hours due to programming commitments, so there's some possibility of a later appointment, but in general, counselors who are available to see clients between 8:00 a.m. and 5:00 p.m. are the best fit for this setting.
+For this reason, there are no opportunities to schedule appointments outside business hours.
+These counselors who are available to see clients between 8:00 a.m. and 5:00 p.m. are the best fit for this setting.

 All counseling sessions occur in CHWS.
-Supervision sessions typically occur at CHWS in the clinical supervisor's office.
-Files, notes, and session recordings may never leave our Center, of course.
+Supervision sessions occur at CHWS in the clinical supervisor's office.
+Files, notes, and session recordings may not leave our center, of course.

-Your supervisory relationship should include not only reviewing sessions together and getting helpful feedback, but also discussing the treatment plan, refining written progress notes, wrestling with legal and ethical issues, conceptualizing client needs together, exploring the client-counselor relationship and the supervisor-supervisee relationship, and helping with counselor career development issues.
-From our perspective, clinical supervision is hugely important to the development of confidence and professional identity.
+Your supervisory relationship should include not only reviewing sessions together and getting helpful feedback, but also discussing the treatment plan, refining written progress notes, considering legal and ethical issues, conceptualizing client needs, exploring the client-counselor relationship and the supervisor-supervisee relationship, and helping with counselor career development issues.
+From our perspective, clinical supervision is important to the development of confidence and professional identity.
 It's a time to ask specific questions about how to treat particular diagnoses, to refine one's theoretical orientation and to safely express personal responses to clients.
 For this reason, we promise that supervision occurs every week throughout the semester, regardless of whether you have seen clients that week.